 At the end of May 2020, a letter was sent to the government on behalf of a group of 25 church leaders, urging the government to reconsider its approach to the blanket lockdown of churches.
-The pre-action letter argued that lockdown restrictions imposed on churches are both unlawful and unnecessary and asks the government to prioritise the opening of churches as soon as possible.
+The pre-action letter argued that lockdown restrictions imposed on churches are both unlawful and unnecessary and asked the government to prioritise the opening of churches as soon as possible.

-The government then replied, rejecting the grounds that the restrictions are unlawful and instead announcing that churches would reopen for private prayer from Monday 15 June – yet at the same time, Sunday trading laws were to be eased, allowing large businesses to open all day on Sunday.
+The government then replied, rejecting the grounds that the restrictions were unlawful and instead announcing that churches would reopen for private prayer from Monday 15 June – yet at the same time, Sunday trading laws were to be eased, allowing large businesses to open all day on Sunday.

-Andrea Williams, chief executive of Christian Concern, commented: “The government should allow churches to make their own decisions about what kind of ministry to host in their buildings, rather than continuing to impose highly restrictive constraints.
+Andrea Williams, chief executive of Christian Concern, commented: “The government should allow churches to make their own decisions about what kind of ministry to host in their buildings, rather than continuing to impose highly restrictive constraints.”